babelouest/glewlwyd/docs/REGISTER.md

 **Note for registered users with their e-mail address as their username**

-This process will update the e-mail propserty only.
+This process will update the e-mail property only.
 If the user has registered through your Glewlwyd instance and the registration option `Username is e-mail` is set, the username will remain as the original e-mail address used to register.

 ### Change e-mail